UPDATED: Oil prices fall to less than zero for the first time in history

 Any hopes of a V-shaped recovery must be dashed now and Russia’s self-confidence from the last few weeks that it could cope with the crisis in particular will be undermined.

-As bne IntelliNews reported there are three possible scenarios: LUV, or a V-shaped rapid recovery, an L-shaped Great Depression or a U-shaped slow recovery over several years.
+As bne IntelliNews reported there are three possible scenarios: a V-shaped rapid recovery, an L-shaped Great Depression or a U-shaped slow recovery over several years.

 Some analysts were hoping that there were would be a strong bounce back after the pandemic burns itself out in the next few months.
-Finance Minister Anton Siluanov pointed to the RUB12 trillion ($173bn) in the National Welfare Fund (NWF) that can use used to supplement the budget spending and cover any deficits caused by low oil prices.
+Russian Finance Minister Anton Siluanov pointed to the RUB12 trillion in the NWF that can use used to supplement the budget spending and cover any deficits caused by low oil prices.

-“The second reason behind the collapse of prices is the withdrawal of our partners from Saudi Arabia from the OPEC+ deal [at the start of March], their production increase and information, which came out at the same time, about the readiness of our partners to even provide a discount for oil,” Putin said, referring to the Saudi’s decisions to flood European refineries with sweet crude at a $8 discount to market prices in an effort to punish Russia from not renewing the OPEC+ deal.
+“The second reason behind the collapse of prices is the withdrawal of our partners from Saudi Arabia from the OPEC+ deal [at the start of March], their production increase and information, which came out at the same time, about the readiness of our partners to even provide a discount for oil,” Putin said, referring to the Saudi decision to flood European refineries with sweet crude at an $8 discount to market prices in an effort to punish Russia for not renewing the OPEC+ deal.

-The Saudi Foreign Minister Prince Faisal bin Farhan Al Saud disputed Putin’s claims, saying Russia had withdrawn and that statements about the kingdom’s withdrawal from the OPEC+ deal was “devoid of truth,” state agency (SPA) reported.
+The Saudi Foreign Minister Prince Faisal bin Farhan Al Saud disputed Putin’s claims, saying Russia had withdrawn and that statements about the kingdom’s withdrawal from the OPEC+ deal were “devoid of truth”, state agency SPA reported.

 The impact on the US shale industry is likely to be a lot more significant as the lifting costs there are between $40 and $50.
 Much of the US “shale revolution” could be destroyed by the current collapse of oil prices to zero.
-The US has already seen one large shale producer go bust and most of its other producers will simply forced to close down until such time as prices recover.
+The US has already seen one large shale producer go bust.

+Whiting Petroleum has filed for Chapter 11 bankruptcy protection a the start of April, becoming the first US shale producer – and first publicly traded oil company – to fall victim to the crude price collapse last month.
+As noted in NorthAmOil Week 34, Whiting was quickly identified as one of the two shale producers most at risk as a result of the new downturn, so its bankruptcy filing comes as no surprise.
+Numerous other bankruptcies are predicted to follow.